 This delicious shrimp scampi pairs perfectly with linguine or angel hair pasta to make a satisfying, complete meal.
 For a lighter, gluten-free alternative to regular pasta you can serve it with zucchini noodles, aka zoodles.

 Tips for Making Garlic Shrimp Scampi

-- The shrimp is cooked in both oil and butter in this recipe, to prevent the butter from burning.
+- Cook in butter and oil: The shrimp is cooked in both oil and butter in this recipe, to prevent the butter from burning.
 You can use only butter if you prefer, just be aware that it will start to brown while the shrimp is cooking.

-- I prefer using jumbo shrimp or prawns in this recipe, because they are big, juicy, and perfect for Shrimp Scampi.
-If you can find wild-caught shrimp, you should definitely choose that.
-Wild-caught shrimp has better flavor and is much healthier for you than farm-raised seafood.
-My favorite source to get wild-caught shrimp from is Vital Choice.
+- Use large shrimp: I prefer using jumbo shrimp or prawns in this recipe, because they are big, juicy, and perfect for Shrimp Scampi.

 Shrimp Scampi is traditionally made with white wine, but if you don’t want to cook with wine you can use chicken or vegetable broth instead.
 Broth/stock is generally a great substitute for white wine in recipes, because it adds a similar depth of flavor to dishes.